July 24, 2025

 What's next for fast and effective implementation

 To maximize your GLP-1 investment and protect against downstream cost exposure, leading employers and health plans are taking action now.
+Here’s how to build a more sustainable, outcomes-focused care model:

 - Conduct a retrospective MSK audit.
 Identify claims 6–12 months post-GLP-1 initiation, especially related to pain, falls, or functional loss.